minio/operator/docs/cert-manager.md

 ### Create Cluster Self-signed root Issuer

-The `Cluster Issuer` is the cluster level Issuer all other certificates are derived from, request Cert Manager to generate this by creating a `ClusterIssuer` resource:
+The `Cluster Issuer` is the cluster level Issuer all other certificates are derived from.
+Request Cert Manager to generate this by creating a `ClusterIssuer` resource:

 ```yaml